gds.blocks¶

 Policies select from feasible actions.
 Named options support scenario analysis and A/B testing.

-In GDS terms: policies implement the decision mapping within the admissibility constraint.
+In GDS terms: policies implement the decision mapping d = g(x, z) within the canonical form h = f ∘ g.

 Source code in packages/gds-framework/gds/blocks/roles.py